kokiebisu/saola/README.md

 Running the Script
 Open your terminal or command prompt.
 Navigate to the directory where the script is located.

-Run the script with a manga URL as an argument.
+Run the script with a [manga url](https://mangareader.to/one-piece-3) as an argument.
 Replace <manga_url> with the actual URL of the manga you wish to download and compile:

 ```bash
 usage: main.py [-h] [--url URL] [--thread N] [--start N] [--end N]